 - 96 ounces of chicken stock

 - 1/4 cup of corn starch whisked with 2 tablespoons of water

 - 15 ounce can of coconut milk

-- Optional Garnishes: creme fraiche, croutons, chopped chives
+- Optional Garnishes: creme fraiche, goat cheese, croutons, chopped chives

 - In a large hot pot, add in sesame oil and saute the garlic, onions, carrots, celery, peppers and sweet potatoes.

-- Once spices are infused in the vegetables add in stock and bring to a boil.
+- Once spices are infused in the vegetables, add in the stock and bring to a boil.

 - Once boiling whisk in the cornstarch-water combination to thicken it.